CyCraft/magnetar/docs/docs-main/concepts/index.md

 In most cases you use Magnetar with two store plugins installed:

-- A "local" store plugin, for the data you need cached while using the app. (like Vuex or a simple global object)
+- A "cache" store plugin, for the data you need cached while using the app. (like Vuex or a simple global object)
 - A "remote" store plugin, for the remote data stored. (like Firestore or any other database)

-**When reading data:** the _remote_ store will fetch the data; the _local_ store will then add that data for you, so you can easily access and use it in your app.
+**When reading data:** the _remote_ store will fetch the data; the _cache_ store will then add that data for you, so you can easily access and use it in your app.

-**When writing data:** the _local_ store will save your changes in its cache; the _remote_ will then make an API call to your database. <small>(you can also flip this around, so the local store is only updated after the remote one)</small>
+**When writing data:** the _cache_ store will save your changes in its cache; the _remote_ will then make an API call to your database. <small>(you can also flip this around, so the local cache store is only updated after the remote one)</small>

 ### List of Plugins

 Available store plugins

 - Firestore (remote)
-- Simple Store (local)
+- Simple Store (cache)
-- Vue 2 (local)
+- Vue 2 (cache)
-- Vue 3 (local)
+- Vue 3 (cache)

 Planned store plugins (TBD)